zaphosting/docs/docs/webspace-mybb.md

 ---
 id: webspace-mybb
 title: "Webspace: Install MyBB forum software"
-description: Information on how to install the MyBulletinBoard forum software on your webspace from ZAP-Hosting
+description: "Information on how to install the MyBulletinBoard forum software on your webspace from ZAP-Hosting"
 sidebar_label: Install MyBB
 services:
   - webspace